Over 7,800 rapid test kits in Mizoram

 He said the testing ratio is likely to go up once rapid test kits are used.

-However, testing will done based on the guidelines issued by the Centre and state government, he said.
+However, testing will be done based on the guidelines issued by the Centre and state government, he said.

-He said that those people who are stranded in different parts of the country due to the lockdown, when they return to Mizoram they will not be required to go for quarantine at designated facilities but will be advised for home quarantine.
+He said that those people who are stranded in different parts of the country due to the lockdown when they return to Mizoram they will not be required to go for quarantine at designated facilities but will be advised for home quarantine.

 Thiamsanga, who also headed the medical operational team, said that they will tour to Lunglei, Hnahthial, Serchhip, Lawngtlai and Champhai districts to spread awareness about the pandemic.